Solutions for a Carbon Neutral World

 San Francisco, March 28th 2019

 Climate change is real.
 Now is the time to look at atmospheric carbon as the opportunity of the century -- carbon and its compounds are a free, abundant resource, already used generously by the Earth’s biosphere and now looking for more industrial applications.
 Governments are ready to spend on carbon, and consumers are willing to pay a premium for products made with captured carbon.
 Agricultural opportunities are endless when matched with the right business models and funding structures.
 Kelp and algae farming are about to go big.
 New materials are waiting to be built.
 To get to a carbon-neutral world faster, we need new technologies.
 Let’s become miners of the 21st century.
 It’s a land (air?) grab waiting to happen!

-Carbon Impact.tech will take place on Thursday, March 28th, between 4pm - 8pm in San Francisco.
-We will cover the nascent technologies that will usher in an era of profitable carbon removal as well as the status quo of carbon solutions and possible business models for implementation.
-We will also have founders of early stage companies giving lightning talks on their approach to mining carbon, while brand-name Silicon Valley investors will chime in with their perspective and approach.
+Carbon Impact.tech covered the nascent technologies that will usher in an era of profitable carbon removal as well as the status quo of carbon solutions and possible business models for implementation.
+We also had founders of early stage companies giving lightning talks on their approach to mining carbon, while brand-name Silicon Valley investors chimed in with their perspective and approach.

 3:30 - 4:00 || Registration & networking

 4:20 - 4:40 || THE CARBON PROBLEM - Jonathan Foley, Project Drawdown